livz/livz.github.io/_tips/Automator-lock-screen.md

 ## Overview

-{% for e in site.tips | where: "title", "Quickly Lock The Machine With Mouse Only" %}
+{% for item in site.tips | where: "title", "Quickly Lock The Machine With Mouse Only" %}
-    {% e.url - e.title %}
+    {% item.url - item.title %}
 {% endfor %}

 In the previous tips we've seen how to [lock the screen quickly using mouse only and _Hot Horners_]({{ site.tips | where: "title", "Quickly Lock The Machine With Mouse Only" }}) or [using the _Keychain Access_ menu](http://craftware.xyz/tips/Keychain-status-menubar.html).
 Another quick option to do that is to assign a key combination to a script execution/ This could either be the same AppleScript we've seen before that clicks the _Lock Screen_ button or a different one.
 For variety, let's go for a different one.